-You can catch marbles with this element.
-It consists of two parts that you must snap together the first time you use it.
-The outlet of the funnel can then be freely rotated and can be connected to a track via a bridge.
+This element lets you recapture marbles that you have really let fly.
+It consists of two parts that you will need to click together the first time you use it.
+The outlet of the funnel can be rotated freely so that it can move the marbles in different directions.
 The back of the funnel is secured to the playing surface with two nano-adhesive pads so that it can safely catch flying marbles.